ruiwangdt/ruiwangdt.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-My research objectives focus on leveraging mathematical methodologies to synergistically integrate advanced artificial intelligence (AI) techniques with wireless communication technologies, driving innovation across these fields and enhancing their applications in healthcare.
-Additionally, I am deeply intrigued by how intelligence emerges in neuroscience and how states of consciousness are represented in the brain.
-Therefore, I aspire to develop comprehensive models that elucidate the signal transmission mechanisms within the human neural network, seeking to bridge computational models with neural representations of intelligence.
+My research focuses on leveraging mathematical methodologies to integrate advanced artificial intelligence (AI) with wireless communication technologies, fostering innovation in both fields and enabling transformative healthcare applications.
+I am also deeply interested in the mechanisms underlying the emergence of intelligence and the neural representation of consciousness.
+My goal is to develop comprehensive computational models to elucidate signal transmission processes within human neural networks, bridging AI and neuroscience to advance our understanding of intelligence and its computational underpinnings.

 {style="text-align: justify;"}